Keith Gumbs

-Keith Jerome Kayamba Gumbs Tukijo (born 11 September 1972) is a Kittitian former professional footballer who played as a forward.
+Keith Jérôme "Kayamba" Gumbs Tukijo (born 11 September 1972) is a Kittitian former professional footballer who played as a forward.
+He is Kittians's all-time top goalscorer for the national team with 24 goals.

 Playing career

 Gumbs was born in Basseterre.
 He began playing football while he was attending the Newtown Primary School (now the Tucker/Clarke Primary School), then at Basseterre Junior High (now the Washington Archilbald High School) and finally Basseterre Senior High where he finished his schooling.
 Gumbs played various other sports as well, including cricket and basketball.

 In his debut first division season in 1989, he helped Newtown to win the double (league and cup) earning him a call-up to the National Senior team by the then head coach Alphonso Bridgewater.

 Gumbs now plays amateur football for Southern & Ettalong United in Australia, where he now lives.

 Coaching career

-Gumbs began his coaching career as a Physical Coach on Sriwijaya in 2011-2012 Season as a player and Physical Coach.
-In 2016 Indonesia Soccer Championship A he was appointed again to be Assistant coach of Sriwijaya.
+Gumbs began his coaching career as a physical coach on Sriwijaya in 2011–12 season as a player and physical coach.
+In 2016 Indonesia Soccer Championship A he was appointed again to be assistant coach of Sriwijaya.